Pater Patriae: Roman history

-The title could be declined.
-According to the historian Suetonius, Augustus' successor Tiberius was offered this title, but refused it as premature and inappropriate.
-The following emperor, Caligula, did accept the title, as did his successor Claudius.
-The next emperor, Nero, declined when it was offered by the Senate during the first year of his reign, on the basis that he was too young for such a title.
-The Senate offered it again the following year, which Nero accepted.

-It thereafter became usual for the Senate to convey the title on emperors only after many years of successful rule.
 As a result, many emperors with short reigns never received the title.
 In some cases (such as Nerva) it was granted rapidly, if the new emperor was particularly esteemed by the senators when they acceded.
 As a sign of humility, several emperors deferred their use of the title for some time even after it was conferred by the Senate.
 For example, Hadrian deferred it for eleven years.

-The title fell out of use in the fourth century AD, during the Christianisation of the empire.
-The last emperor known to have used the title was Julian, who was also the last pagan emperor.
+The title could be declined.
+According to the historian Suetonius, Augustus' successor Tiberius was offered this title, but refused it as premature and inappropriate.